 7. Plan creative dates.

-Girls like it when they know you spent time thinking about them, and a creative date shows a lot of care.
+Girls like it when they know you spent time thinking about them.
+A creative date shows a lot of care.
 Girls especially like it when there are good opportunities for casual conversations on a date.

 9. Remember your other friends.

-When you’re in a relationship, it is easy to get tied up with the other person.
-All other relationships begin to lessen, and the one with your girlfriend becomes your priority.
+When you’re in a relationship, it is easy to focus solely on the other person.
+All other relationships begin to lessen and the one with your girlfriend becomes your priority.
 However, if you and your girlfriend break up, who will be there to support you?
-Besides, it’s good to hang out with your friends and grow in relation with them too.
+Besides, it’s good to hang out with your friends and grow in relationships with them, too.
 After you’ve planned a date with your girlfriend, be sure to make time for your friends.
 Or go out as a group frequently.

 10. Respect her future.

 Remember that you are with someone’s future wife.
+Might be yours, might be somebody else’s.
 You do not want to do anything that would damage her future relationships.
 You would not want a guy doing something inappropriate with your sister.
-Keep that in mind as you are dating and make sure the relationship does not turn sexual.
+Keep that in mind as you are dating, and make sure the relationship does not turn sexual.
 You don’t want that baggage for either of you.